Fort Normandeau on old C&E Trail

 Cree near Poplar Grove, now InnisfailLong before Springbrook, Mynarski Park or the British Commonwealth Air Training Plan, the area was central to major transportation corridors.
 First, of course, was the Red Deer River, a few miles to the west.

-Then, during the 1800's and earlier, there was the Wolf Trail (Bow River Trail, Old North Trail, Fort Benton Trail) that extended between Fort Benton in Montana to Fort Edmonton to the north used by aboriginals, fur traders and early settlers.
+Then, during the 1800's and earlier, there were ancient trails (portions of which became known as the Wolf Trail, Bow River Trail, Old North Trail, Blackfoot Trail, Fort Benton Trail) that extended between Fort Benton in Montana to Fort Edmonton to the north used by aboriginals, fur traders and early settlers.

 Fort Normandeau todayIn this area, it ran just east of the river to Red Deer Crossing, one of the better fording points on the river where later Fort Normandeau was built, a ferry service established and a settlement developed.
-Around 1873, the Bow River Trail became the Calgary and Edmonton Trail (C & E Trail), the most dominant north-south route in Alberta.
+Around 1873, these ancient trails were improved and became known as the Calgary and Edmonton Trail (C & E Trail), the most dominant north-south route in Alberta.
 It became a major stage coach route upon the arrival of the Canadian Pacific Railway in Calgary in 1883.

 In 1890-91 when the Calgary and Edmonton Railway was built, the railway followed more or less the same general corridor as the C & E Trail with several adjustments in alignment to accommodate better grades.
 From Innisfail north to Red Deer, the railway ran a few miles east of the Trail.